chef/chef-web-docs/content/reusable/md/resources_common_windows_security_acl.md

 - Only inherited rights remain.
 All existing explicit rights on the object are removed and replaced.
-- If rights are not specified, nothing will be changed.
-Chef Infra Client does not clear out the rights on a file or directory if rights are not specified.
+- If rights aren't specified, nothing will be changed.
+Chef Infra Client doesn't clear out the rights on a file or directory if rights aren't specified.
 - Changing inherited rights can be expensive.
 Windows will propagate rights to all children recursively due to inheritance.
   This is a normal aspect of Windows, so consider the